kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > “**EARTH**: There is little to address,” William continues, unmoved.
 > “Earth is no longer a recognized operating territory.”

-Green shifts, then stills.
-No one else speaks.
+*Green shifts, then stills.
+No one else speaks.*

----

 > **SLIDE 4 – MARS**
 > *(Visual: red dunes swallowing machines, strange static glyphs appearing momentarily; status reads: “UNEXPLAINED FAILURE”)*